Dentures: Stomatitis

-Denture stomatitis is an inflammatory condition of the skin under the dentures.
+Denture stomatitis is an inflammatory condition of the oral mucosa under the dentures.
 It can affect both partial and complete denture wearers, and is most commonly seen on the palatal mucosa.
 Clinically, it appears as simple localized inflammation (Type I), generalized erythema covering the denture-bearing area (Type II) and inflammatory papillary hyperplasia (Type III).
 People with denture stomatitis are more likely to have angular cheilitis.
 Denture stomatitis is caused by a mixed infection of Candida albicans (90%) and a number of bacteria such as Staphylococcus, Streptococcus, Fusobacterium and Bacteroides species.
 Acrylic resin is more susceptible for fungal colonization, adherence and proliferation.
-In poor fitting dentures, these inflammations can be identified and referred to as a common sore of the mouth and are dependent on the severity of the inflammation.
+Poorly fitted dentures can also cause sores such as canker sore and cold sore.

-It's crucial to acknowledge that denture stomatitis ranks among the most prevalent conditions affecting denture wearers, affecting approximately 70% of this population.
-Early recognition of the signs and symptoms of denture stomatitis is vital for prompt treatment.
-Some of these symptoms include oral white or red patches, sore throat, pain or discomfort when swallowing, or sores in mouth.
+Denture stomatitis ranks among the most common conditions affecting denture wearers.
+Bhakti et al. (2024) found a prevalence of 18.8% in a group of 420 patients, and a 2021 study reported a 67.5% from a group of 80 people.
 Common risk factors for denture stomatitis include denture trauma, poor denture hygiene and nocturnal denture wear.
-Additionally, systemic risk factors such as nutritional deficiencies, immunosuppression, smoking, diabetes, use of steroid inhalers, and xerostomia play a significant role.
-Therefore, it's important to conduct thorough examinations to detect any underlying systemic diseases.
+Systemic risk factors also include nutritional deficiencies, immunosuppression, smoking, diabetes, use of steroids, and dry mouth.

-Precautions denture wearers should take care improving the fit of ill-fitting dentures to eliminate any dental trauma.
+The fit of ill-fitting dentures should be fixed to eliminate any dental trauma.
 Stress on the importance of good denture hygiene including cleaning of the denture, soaking the dentures in disinfectant solution and not wearing it during sleeping at night is the key to treating all types of denture stomatitis.
 Topical application and systemic use of antifungal agents can be used to treat denture stomatitis cases that fail to respond to local conservative measures.